 The matter of consumer protection is a constitutional category.
 The Constitution of Republic of Kosovo, under provisions of paragraphs 3 and 7 of Article 119 explicitly and significantly guarantees the consumer protection.

 This very important issue, even vital for each Kosovo citizen actually is regulated with more than 30 laws (including other bylaws).
-The lawful acts, by which is normalized this matter are prescribed above and shall be elaborated thoroughly in its following arrangement.
+The legall acts, by which is regulated this matter are prescribed above? and shall be elaborated thoroughly in its following arrangement.

 European Union basic principles of consumer protection